typegoose/typegoose/migrate_to_6.md

 ## `getModelForClass`, `setModelForClass`, `buildSchema`

-they are not in the Typegoose class anymore, they are now outsourced, which means the new syntax is the following
+they are not in the Typegoose class anymore, they are now outsourced, which means the new syntax is the following (for "seamless" migration the Typegoose Class still exists and has the functions, but with deprecation)

 ```ts
 import { getModelForClass } from 'typegoose';